TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 Note: All the classes and id's and names of elements that you inspect on Google's home page are nonsensical strings (like `<div class='srg'>`).
 This is because the code was **Minified** ([see the Wikipedia entry here](http://en.wikipedia.org/wiki/Minification_(programming\))), which removes or shortens unnecessary characters and names to help the page load faster.
 The HTML (or Javascript or CSS) file will be smaller but the browser can still read it just fine.

 **Student Solutions**
-* *Submit a link to the github repo with your files in it here with a pull request.
+*Submit a link to the github repo with your files in it here with a pull request.
 Please include your partner's github handle somewhere in the description if they would like attribution.*

 * See [RebootJeff's Solution Here](https://github.com/RebootJeff/odinproject/blob/master/odin.html.google_clone/google_clone.html) or [view it in the browser here](http://htmlpreview.github.io/?https://github.com/RebootJeff/odinproject/blob/master/odin.html.google_clone/google_clone.html).
+* *Your solution here...*

 ##### Additional Resources